LJacobDev/contact-reminder/dev_notes.md

 Build app functionality and eventually better UI appearance now that CI/CD pipeline is in place

+### adding a pinia store to hold 'contacts' and 'interactions' values, and giving it functionality to 'add contact' 'add interation' etc

+quickly putting in a simple starting point for the pinia store and it will be worked out probably alongside the data structure details

 ### creating more test files

 I want there to be tests on the Vue components in `src/components/__tests__`